-Paul Garmirian and his son Kevork have been busy with two things since last year’s show, inspecting the cigars the cigars they have been aging since 1996, and FDA.
+Paul Garmirian and his son Kevork have been busy with two things since last year’s show, inspecting the cigars they have been aging since 1996, and FDA.
 Because of that, the company decided not to release any new products at this year’s show, instead laying the groundwork to release another small batch of aged cigars.

 Paul Garmirian and his son Kevork manned the booth during IPCPR, with the latter around when I stopped by.